johanjvr/form-saver-1/README.md

-# form-saver
+# Form Saver

-Automatically save form field data as the user types
+Automatically save form field data as the user types.

+My ninth project as part of the [Vanilla JS Academy](https://vanillajsacademy.com/) 🤠